 - 'Bad sex' is actually not an uncommon fanfiction trope, sometimes for humour reasons, sometimes for dramatic or characterisation reasons, or sometimes, less paradoxically than you might think, because more realistic sex is just more interesting or hot to read about.

 - Dealt with in The Sharing Knife.
 Fawn's first time with a farmhand in a field while being bitten by gnats was not at all what she expected, and ended with her an unwed mother.
 On the other hand, her first time (and every other time) with Dag is one of the most joyful experiences of her life, but that's due to his intentional effort, the fact that he knows what he's doing and there's plenty of communication between them.

 - Any book by Jennifer Crusie will show the couple's first time having some sort of awkward moment.
 Points for memorability go to Welcome to Temptation and how Phin figures out that Sophie gets turned on by discovery fantasies and when that's not going on, she seems bored. ("Hi, I'm Phin Tucker, and I'm inside you....")

 Live Action TV

-- Idealization of sex scenes is averted in the series Girls that they veer into unrealistically horrible.
+- Idealization of sex scenes is averted to such a degree in the series Girls that they veer into unrealistically horrible.

 - MADtv has this sketch on sex faces.